 The Himalayan Codex, book two in the R.J.
 MacCready Series, will be out on June 6 and has already garnered a starred review from Publisher’s Weekly.
 “Schutt and Finch provide a textbook example of how to make the fantastic easy to buy into with their superior second Crichton-esque thriller featuring field zoologist R.J.
 MacCready.”

-Thrilled to be appearing at Book Passage in Corte Madera, CA, on Thursday April 27 @ 7 PM.
+Thrilled to be appearing at Kramer Books in Washington, D.C. on Tuesday April 16 @ 7 PM.

 Garnering rave reviews from The New York Times, Boston Globe and elsewhere, Cannibalism places a perfectly natural occurrence into a vital new context and invites us to explore why it both enthralls and repels us.

 For centuries scientists have written off cannibalism as a bizarre phenomenon with little biological significance.
 Its presence in nature was dismissed as a desperate response to starvation or other life-threatening circumstances, and few spent time studying it.

 Cannibalism is available everywhere books are sold.

 Sometimes you must enter hell in order to defeat evil.